Arnie Kuenn, Conversion Conference Speaker

 Vertical Measures is definitely known for our link building, but more and more of our link building efforts are centered around creating link attraction through great content.

-And Penguin/Panda have only accelerated that area of our business.
-Most clients are now convinced that patience is a virtue when it comes to obtaining the proper back link profile.
+And Penguin/Panda has only accelerated that area of our business.
+Most clients are now convinced that patience is a virtue when it comes to obtaining the proper backlink profile.

 The Google updates in March & April went a long way in helping us explain this to our clients, but we also have many case studies demonstrating where creating solid content, then promoting it, drove backlinks to their website.

-In many cases the cost per link was substantially lower than the standard “ordering 10 links for $2500” approach.
-The only difference being it took a couple months longer with the content approach.
+In many cases, the cost per link was substantially lower than the standard “ordering 10 links for $2500” approach.
+The only difference being it took a couple of months longer with the content approach.